Pickled onions recipe that is easy to make and super delicious; great for a variety of recipes from salads and sandwiches to burgers off the grill!

 Directions for Your Pickled Onions

-1. Slice the ends off your onion and remove the papery peel.
+1. Slice the ends off your raw onions and remove the papery peel.

 2. Cut the onion into even, thin, round slices (a mandolin slicer makes this super easy)